Data graph showing Texas construction industry trends over a city job site with cranes.

 This industry is a cornerstone of the Texas economy, creating a ripple effect that supports countless other businesses and communities.
 From the materials you source to the local lunch spots your crew visits, every construction project contributes to a much larger picture of growth and prosperity.
 Let's break down what that looks like in real numbers, so you can see exactly how your work fits into the state's economic landscape and why finding the right projects early is so critical for capturing your piece of the pie.

-Breaking Down the GDP and Revenue
+What the GDP and Revenue Numbers Tell Us

 To get a sense of the industry's financial weight, let's look at the numbers.
 Data from the Texas Comptroller shows the construction industry added around $91.2 billion to the state’s economy.
 While that figure is from a few years back, it establishes a powerful baseline for an industry that has only continued to expand.
 This isn't just an abstract number; it represents the combined value of every commercial high-rise, residential development, and industrial facility built across the state.
 For general contractors and suppliers, this massive contribution to the state's GDP translates directly into a deep well of potential revenue and a steady stream of projects.

-More Than Just Jobs: The Economic Ripple Effect
+Beyond the Job Site: The Economic Ripple Effect

 The impact of construction extends far beyond the job site.
 The industry is a major catalyst for growth in other sectors, creating a powerful economic ripple effect.
 For every 100 construction jobs, an additional 119 jobs are supported in other Texas industries.
 Think about the architects, engineers, material manufacturers, and transportation companies that all play a role.
 Furthermore, for every $1 million in construction sales, another $1.22 million in sales is generated elsewhere in the Texas economy.
 Your projects don't just create buildings; they fuel a much larger economic engine, highlighting the vital role your business plays in driving statewide prosperity.